 Hi Abbigail,

-Whilst not all breeders are classed as 'professional', I know that there are many 'back yard' and 'hobby' breeders (such as your family) that breed and raise their puppies very professionally indeed, and I make that distinction here.
+Whilst not all breeders are classed as 'professional', I know that many 'backyard' and 'hobby' breeders (such as your family) breed and raise their puppies very professionally, and I make that distinction here.

 The type of breeders I'm referring to when I speak about puppy mills produce hundreds of puppies, often many different breeds, and are kept in dirty, over-cramped conditions, with inadequate nutrition and no health care to speak of.